-Hours: Monday-Friday 9:00 am- 5:00 pm by appointment
+Hours: Monday-Friday 9:00 am - 5:00 pm by appointment

-Staffed by four nurse practitioners, a part-time physician, a registered nurse, an administrative assistant, and a receptionist, the Health Service provides outpatient care to all registered students, including the piano fellows, and promotes optimum physical, emotional, intellectual, and social well-being through primary health care.
+Staffed by four nurse practitioners, a part-time physician, a registered nurse, an administrative assistant, and a receptionist, the Health Service provides outpatient care to all registered undergraduate students and promotes optimum physical, emotional, intellectual, and social well being through primary health care.
 In case of a medical emergency, call the Bard Emergency Medical Service (Bard EMS) at 7777 or Safety and Security at 7460 for transportation to Northern Dutchess Hospital.